How to use SSH keys with Windows on Azure

 The public key is placed on your Linux VM, or any other service that you wish to use with public-key cryptography.

-The private key is what you present to your Linux VM when you make an SSH connection, to verify your identity.
+The private key on you local system is used by an SSH client to verify your identity when you connect to your Linux VM.
 Protect this private key.
 Do not share it.

 Depending on your organization's security policies, you can reuse a single public-private key pair to access multiple Azure VMs and services.
 You do not need a separate pair of keys for each VM or service you wish to access.

-Your public key can be shared with anyone; but only you (or your local security infrastructure) possess your private key.
+Your public key can be shared with anyone, but only you (or your local security infrastructure) should possess your private key.

 Supported SSH key formats